mannin35/CS-180-Project-5/README.md

 - Test 13: Buyer edits message to Seller
 - Test 14: Seller deletes message to Buyer

 ### ResourceManager

 #### Methods

 `getList` - returns ArrayList<T> list within a synchronized block using Object listLock

 `get`- takes an int index and returns the element T of list at that index.
 This is done within a synchronized block using Object listLock.

 `add` - takes in an element T and adds it to the end of the list.
 This is done within a synchronized block using Object listLock.

 `size` - returns the size of the list, done within a synchronized block using Object listLock.

 `remove` - takes in an element T and attempts to remove it from the list.
 If successful, returns true.
 Otherwise returns false.
 This is done within a synchronized block using Object listLock.

 `contains` - takes in an element T and returns whether or not the list contains that element.
 This is done within a synchronized block using Object listLock.

 `appendToFile` - takes in a String toAppend and appends it to the file named String filename, a class field.
 This is done within a synchronized block using Object fileLock.

 `writeListToFile` - Synchronized using both fileLock and listLock, this method prints out the entire list, using the toString method for that list's type, to file with name filename.

 `readFile` - returns an ArrayList of String by adding each line from File filename to said ArrayList.
 This is done within a synchronized block using Object fileLock.

 #### Interactions

 The instances of this class are initialized within `AccountManager` and then used repeatedly within `ApartmentsMessager` to access and change these resources.

 #### Testing

 - Test 2: User Login
 - Test 3: Buyer messages Seller through Stores
-- Test 4: Buyer messeges Seller through Search
+- Test 4: Buyer messages Seller through Search
 - Test 5: Seller messages Buyer through List
 - Test 6: Seller messages Buyer through Search
 - Test 15: Seller creates a Store